9 Worst Foods Causing High Blood Sugar

-Smoothie bowls are just bowls of, you guessed it, smoothies!
-Just with a little more decor on top, made up of more fruit, nuts, and some other toppings.
-The most common one is the acai bowls, made up of deep purple fruit.
+Smoothie bowls are just bowls of, you guessed it, smoothies, that just come with a little more decor on top—such as fruit, nuts, or granola.
+The most common smoothie bowl is the acai bowl, made of deep purple fruit.
 Although delicious, and typically nutritious, premade ones don't have the same effect as a fresh bowl.

 According to Melissa Azzaro, RDN, LD, a registered dietitian and podcast host at Hormonally Yours, foods high on the glycemic index raise blood sugar faster than foods that are lower on the glycemic index.
 This includes white bread, white rice, potatoes, soda, and snacks like potato chips and pretzels.

 However, you don't need to rule them out completely.
 "The glycemic index only measures foods when eaten alone," says Azzaro.
 "So, to lower their impact on blood sugar, don't eat them alone and instead pair them with foods high in protein and fiber."

 "You might be overwhelmed by all the choices in the grocery aisles, especially when it comes to the cereal aisles," says Ehlani.
 "Some cereals may be really high in total carbohydrates and lack both dietary fiber and protein, two nutrients that will keep your blood sugar stable and in control."